How to Remove a Tree Stump

 The easiest way to remove a tree stump is by using chemicals.
 It takes time, especially if the stump is large.

-If you are rotting the stump, it could take up to a year for the stump removal process to be complete.
-If you already have a drill and chainsaw, this method is cheap.
+If you are decaying the stump, the stump removal process could take up to a year to complete.
+This method is inexpensive if you already have a drill and chainsaw.

-If you want to get your tree stump out this way, you need the following.
+You’ll need the following items to get your tree stump out this way.

 - A drill and a chainsaw